SAN GABRIEL VALLEY AQUATIC CENTER

 Project Background

-The San Gabriel Valley Aquatic Center was initially proposed by Supervisor Hilda Solis in December 2019.
+The San Gabriel Valley Aquatic was initially proposed by Supervisor Hilda Solis in December 2019.
 While the County of Los Angeles Department of Parks and Recreation operates 30 aquatic facilities with 42 public swimming pools and 3 regional aquatic centers, many unincorporated communities still lack adequate access to aquatic facilities.
-The proposed aquatic center project will include an Olympic-sized swimming pool, practice/recreation pool, aquatic center building which will house changing rooms, classrooms, offices, a public park, a plaza that will connect the aquatic center to Allen J. Martin Park, parking lot, and sustainable features and landscaping.
+The aquatic center project will include an Olympic-sized swimming pool, practice/recreation pool, aquatic center building which will house changing rooms, classorooms, offices, a public park, a plaza that will connect the aquatic center to Allen J. Martin Park, parking lot, and sustainable features and landscaping.

 Project Timeline

-Board Action Establishing Project and Seed Funding: August 2020
+• Board Action Establishing Project and Seed Funding: August 2020

-Community Engagement: October 2020 – Nov 2020
+• Community Engagement: October 2020 – Nov 2020

-Project Scoping, Environmental Studies, and Technical Studies:
+• Project Scoping, Environmental Studies, and Technical Studies, Securing Funding: September 2020 – July 2022

 Questions